 7- to 10-Digit Local Dialling Transition Period

 The 7- to 10-Digit Local Dialling Transition Period is the time period during which customers may dial local telephone numbers using either 7 digits or 10 digits that is typically provided prior to the implementation of a first overlay NPA.
-The transition period is generally three (3) months in duration and in this case will run from 17 August 2018 to 10 November 2018.
+The transition period is generally three (3) months in duration and in this case will run from 17 August 2018 to 10 November 2018 11 February to 6 May 2022.

-TSPs are permitted to phase-in the 7- to 10-Digit Dialling Transition Period network announcement over a 7 calendar day period commencing on the start date for the 7- to 10-Digit Dialling Transition Period (i.e., from 17 to 24 August 2018).
+TSPs are permitted to phase-in the 7- to 10-Digit Dialling Transition Period network announcement over a 7 calendar day period commencing on the start date for the 7- to 10-Digit Dialling Transition Period (i.e., from 17 to 24 August 2018 11 to 18 February 2022).

 Based on the CRTC’s determinations in Telecom Regulatory Policy CRTC 2009-156, section 13, regarding dialling plan changes, the RPC notes that the Commission has retained the general obligation for all relevant Telecommunications Service Providers (TSPs) to inform all customers about dialling plan changes but that TSPs may determine the appropriate methods to inform their customers.
 In situations where TSPs have network limitations in providing recorded announcements with call completion, and the provision of such announcements and call completion would be prohibitively expensive (e.g., for companies in small and/or remote locations served by legacy technology), such TSPs may determine the appropriate methods for informing their customers (e.g., bill messages and inserts, customer letters, e-mail messages, media advertising, web sites, etc.).